0

 Can My Metabolism Change?

-… And what is ‘metabolism’?
-Well, Your metabolism constantly provides your body with energy for essential body functions like breathing and digestion.
-Your body needs a minimum number of calories (the basal metabolic rate or BMR) to sustain these functions.
-Factors like age, sex, muscle mass and physical activity affect metabolism or BMR.
+...And what is 'metabolism'?
+Well, your metabolism constantly provides your body with energy for essential body functions like breathing and digestion.
+Your body needs a minimum number of calories (the basal metabolic rate, or BSR) to sustain these functions.
+Factors such as age, sex, and physical activity affect metabolism or BMR.

-Body composition changes drive changes in metabolism; as we age, we lose muscle mass, and in turn, burn less calories when at rest.
+Body composition changes drives changes in metabolism; as we age, we lose muscle mass, and in turn, burn less calories when at rest.
 Even if we are still exercising, building muscle mass becomes harder as we age (and we may not do muscle building exercise anyway), and we can easily end up losing muscle weight and gaining fat weight.
 Furthermore, our metabolism does slow as we age in general, so this will have some degree of effect.

-To answer the original question - can your metabolism change?
+To answer the original question - can metabolism change?
 Yes, your metabolic rate can change.
-As noted by Harvard Research, HIIT training, eating protein, lifting weights, and green tea are all factors that can improve metabolic rate, BUT, those same researchers note that diet plays more of a role than metabolic rate.
+As noted by Harvard Research, HIIT training, eating protein, lifting weights, and green tea are all factors that can improve metabolic rate, BUT those same researchers note that diet plays more of a role than metabolic rate.

 Adding a small amount of DHEA can help give you the boost you need to get into the gym - and live a healthier life post menopause!
-You can read more about DHEA here!
+You can read more about DHEA here.

 What Role Does Estrogen Play in Weight?